-An inmate with whom Venerable Thubten Chodron was corresponding had just been transferred to one of the most violent state prisons in the country.
-He was in PC (protective custody), a special, restricted living situation that inmates may request when they are threatened by another inmate or believe that another inmate or gang may attack them.
-To learn more about how inmates deal with fear, Venerable Thubten Chodron asked him about his experience.
+An incarcerated person with whom Venerable Thubten Chodron was corresponding had just been transferred to one of the most violent state prisons in the country.
+He was in PC (protective custody), a special, restricted living situation that incarcerated people may request when they are threatened by another person or believe that another person or gang may attack them.
+To learn more about how incarcerated people deal with fear, Venerable Thubten Chodron asked him about his experience.

 About the guy in the other state and how I cope with fear: First, I’ll qualify myself by saying that I’ve done time at every level from max to minimum.
 But other than being in some really bad county jails, I have never done “state time.”
-I am a federal prisoner and the Feds are a little different than the state prisons.
+The Feds are a little different than the state prisons.
 The level of violence in the maximum security places in the state system is higher than in the federal max places.

 Now your question of how I have handled fear.
 The most honest answer I can say is, “I don’t know.”
 I have been very scared several times since getting busted.
 I’ve seen people get killed and stabbed.
 I’ve gotten into fights (three to be exact), and I’ve covered my homies’ backs.
 But I’ve never thought about how I handled the fear part of the equation.
 Like the old saying goes “there’s strength in numbers.”
 Whenever something was amiss, I had the support of other people (to use the proper prison slang, “my car”).
 “My car” (my friends/homies) always “had my back” (more slang), and I had theirs.
 In the maximum security prison (state or federal) being a lone-wolf (loner) is not the norm.
 There are some lone-wolves of course but not many.
 To be a man in PC in a max-joint is to be a “marked man.”
 Someone has an axe to grind with you, and whomever it is that has that “beef” with you probably has a pretty strong “car” to back his play.
 So this guy is in probably one of the worst positions that a person incarnated can be in.
 I wouldn’t even begin to presume that I could give him any meaningful advice.
 To be totally blunt, Chodron, this guy is in deep shit.
 The only way I ever see him getting out of PC and into general population is if he gets his security level lowered and gets moved to a less violent place.